-- 1. 36th Ave. & Hampshire Ave.
+1. 36th Ave. & Hampshire Ave.
 Crossing/Markwood 8 ft. x 6 ft.
-Box Culverts (Constructed 1981- 1984) - a.
+Box Culverts (Constructed 1981- 1984)

+- a.
 The overall condition of the structure appeared satisfactory. - b.
-Riprap was in the box culverts as noted in previous inspections; most of the riprap was located in the upstream end of the left (north) box culvert.
-The amount of riprap in the box culverts has decreased since the last inspection in 2014; the riprap has either been removed or has flushed through the culverts. - c.
+Riprap was in the box culverts as noted in previous inspections; most of the riprap was located in the upstream end of the left (north) box culvert, before the first bend.
+Both culverts have some sediment buildup mostly in the downstream half of the culvert.
+The right culvert has more sediment than the left. - c.
 The crack located in the right/top of the south culvert noted in previous inspections has not changed. - d.
 On both culverts, the fifth joint from the downstream end had a 2 1/2 inch gap, no change from previous inspections. - e.
-Trees have been removed at upstream and downstream ends of the box culverts. - f.
-New natural boulder riprap was added to the downstream end of the culverts since the 2012 inspection.
-Riprap appears undersized and has been redistributed somewhat by high flows.
+Natural boulder riprap in the channel downstream of the culverts appears undersized and has been redistributed somewhat by high flows.
+Does not appear to have changed significantly since previous inspection.

-• Monitor cracks and joint gaps during future inspections.
+- Monitor cracks and joint gaps during future inspections. - Monitor sediment and riprap buildup in the culverts.